hews/gal-practice-lesson/README.md

     - not working with an array (objects, eg) or some structure that hasn't implemented this interface

---callbacks--
+#### Callbacks: Functions as Arguments

+> *__Instructor:__ for purposes of time, this section can be shortened.
+> Introduce the idea of "callbacks", and "functions as first-class objects" in
+> JavaScript, and note when we will cover them in-depth, but the activity can
+> be made part of enrichment or a stretch goal for the exercise.*

 this idea of passing one function to another is essential to JS, and we will return to it over and over and over…

+first class functions

+:we do

 in fact, it's not a crazy idea, you can imagine how it works. let's build a simple version of the map function together!

-:we do

 http://underscorejs.org/docs/underscore.html#section-20

-now we need to practice! activity
+### Wrap-up (test of 3L Header)

+> *__Instructor:__ if the exercise is done in-class, then do the wrap-up
+> afterwards.
+If the exercise is done as an assignment outside of class, plan
+> time to do the first question in it as a "you do" before doing the wrap-up.*

+CFU - objectives
+Questions and themes

-### Example Student Lesson Version (Handout)
+## Example Student Lesson Version (Handout)

 abbreviated version with the code examples and docs links.

-### Example Activity
+## Example Exercise

 ~~**[The Fixer]()**~~

 Map-specific example

+---
+<a name="notes"></a>

+- Note 1: If the students are not fluently writing for loops in the introduction to this assignment, then they need to receive more practice immediately: this ability is assumed for all upcoming lessons.
+Do two things:

+  1. Have all the students write out answers to this lesson's exercise using `for` loop syntax (first), and then `#map` syntax.
+  2. Offer an optional exercise as an out-of-class assignment that allows them to practice writing `for` loops.